-The retention time of ethanol must be within 0.04 minutes of that of the calibration standards.
+The retention time of ethanol in a chromatogram from a batch must be within 0.04 minutes of that of the calibration standards for the batch.
 If this criterion is not met the peak may not be reported as ethanol.